Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: The CFL Hierarchy

-It is not clear whether $\bpcfl$ is located inside the CFL hierarchy, because a standard argument used to prove that $\bpp\subseteq\sigmap{2}\cap\pip{2}$ requires an amplification property but a ppda cannot, in general, amplify its success probability \cite{HS10}.
+It is not clear whether $\bpcfl$ is located inside the CFL hierarchy, because a standard argument used to prove the containment $\bpp\subseteq\sigmap{2}\cap\pip{2}$ requires an \emph{amplification property} but a ppda cannot, in general, amplify its success probability \cite{HS10}.